-

 - Daily use of 3–5 g of monohydrate from Creavitalis® or Creapure® supports both body and mind.

-Creatine is best known for fuelling muscles, but the same molecule plays an equally powerful role in the brain.
-Every thought, decision and reaction relies on adenosine triphosphate (ATP) - and creatine helps regenerate it.
-Emerging evidence, including a major 2025 human study, shows that daily supplementation can sharpen focus, improve working memory and reduce mental fatigue [5].
+Creatine is best known for fuelling muscles, but the same molecule also plays an important role in the brain.
+Every thought, decision and reaction relies on adenosine triphosphate (ATP) — and creatine helps maintain ATP availability when mental demand is high [1].

-This article examines how creatine supports cognitive function, reviews the most significant studies and explains how to take it for sustained mental clarity.
+This article explores how creatine supports brain energy metabolism, reviews the most relevant human studies and explains how to use it as part of a daily routine for sustained mental clarity.

 A Note from Ben, Founder of Love Life Supplements